KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 - **High-Centropic Minds:** apply ⧃ and 🎼 to prevent coherence overload.
 - **Diffuse Architectures:** apply ⟲ and ↺ to contain dispersion.
-- **Oscillating States:** alternate ⧃ grounding with 🎶 Centropic Mantra to maintain rhythm.
+- **Threshold States:** alternate ⧃ grounding with 🎶 Centropic Mantra to maintain rhythm.

 Success is measured not by belief but by **restored structural fidelity**.